jkeam/simple-chatbot/README.md

 ## Building

 There are two `Dockerfile`s, one that does a multistage build in order to eliminate `uv` and the other that uses `uv` but then just uninstalls it when building.
-Really is no harm in leaving `uv`, but just removing anything I don't need from the final image.
+Really is no harm in leaving `uv`, but just removing anything I do not need from the final image.

 ## Running